 View their work in our gallery

 Jes creates both functional items and sculptural art objects with borosilicate, such as beads, animal totems, variations of plant life materials and abstract art about the mysterious great galaxy.
 His influences are based on the different elements of the natural world and its relationship to himself and his Ojibwe heritage.
-Jes has a studio right around the corner on Michigan Street.
+Jes has a studio in downtown Duluth.
 He has studied all over the world from glass masters.
 These include: Cesare (Chez-a-ray) Toffolo in Venice, Italy; the Corning Museum of Glass in New York; Robert Mickelson; and Eric Goldshmitte in Ithaca, NY among others.
 (Butterfly millefiori/murine)